jonathanborg/CS4245/docs/README.md

-# Towards the Automatic Anime Characters Creation with Generative Adversarial Networks
+# Animated Face Creation using Generative Adversarial Networks

 ## A Computer Vision by Deep Learning Study